 If you are using a tram, make sure to not only buy a ticket from a driver but stamp it through the machine.
 Controllers hop on a tram many times during the day, if your ticket is not stamped you’ll get a fine.
 We didn’t know we had to stamp ours and ended up paying 30 euros for both of us.

 Learn a few basic words to make locals feel special.
 They appreciate it a lot.

 If you are looking to get a tour of nearby mountains, caves, and lakes check out Sarajevofunkytours.

-For city walks and city tours look into Sarajevowalkingtours.com or take this tour.
-For any other country I would suggest taking a free tour but in my opinion, in Sarajevo, it’s better to pay for one.
-A free tour usually lasts an hour but for this city, that holds so much history, one hour is not enough.
+For city walks and city tours, look into Sarajevowalkingtours.com or take this tour.
+For any other country, I would suggest taking a free tour but in my opinion, in Sarajevo, it’s better to pay for one.
+A free tour usually lasts an hour but for this city, which holds so much history, one hour is not enough.
 Besides that, Sarajevo is very cheap.
-The price you pay for the tour may cost the same what you pay at home for a few cups of coffee.
+The price you pay for the tour may cost the same as what you pay at home for a few cups of coffee.
 Paid tours are more informative and cover more sites.
-I promise you won’t regret.

 Mark and I absolutely loved our time in Sarajevo.
 In fact, we loved it so much that hope to return one day.